Indian Rocks Beach, Florida

 Indian Rocks Beach, or IRB, is a city in Pinellas County, Florida, United States.
 Indian Rocks Beach is part of the Tampa-St. Petersburg-Clearwater, FL Metropolitan Statistical Area.
 Located on the barrier island Sand Key, it has over two miles of beach along the Gulf of Mexico, with 26 public beach accesses.
 Tourism is its primary industry.
 It was incorporated in 1956.
 The population was 3,673 at the 2020 census.

 Geography

-Indian Rocks Beach is located at (27.895799, –82.847550).

-It lies on a barrier island between the Gulf of Mexico and the Intracoastal Waterway.
+Indian Rocks Beach lies on a barrier island between the Gulf of Mexico and the Intracoastal Waterway.
 It is north of Indian Shores and south of Belleair Shore and Belleair Beach.

 According to the United States Census Bureau, the city has a total area of 1.4 sqmi, of which 0.9 sqmi is land and 0.5 sqmi (33.09%) is water.